 Megan K. Leasher, manager of talent assessments with Macy’s Inc., in Cincinnati, Ohio and Corey E. Miller, associate professor at Wright State University, published "Discrimination Across the Sectors: A Comparison of Discrimination Trends in Private and Public Organizations" in the Public Personnel Management Summer 2012 issue.
 The paper warns of the dangers of discrimination in any organization, … Continue reading Discrimination in Private and Public Organizations

 Did you know that in the past 10 years, the percentage of Fortune 500 companies offering domestic partner benefits (DPB) to lesbian, gay, bisexual and transgender employees jumped from 34% to 60%?
 Not lost on them, surely, is the fact that there's a legitimate business argument for offering equal rights to all employees, regardless of … Continue reading Equal Rights Are Good For Business

+What is the greatest challenge to achieving diversity in the workplace?
 While measures to increase diversity are an integral part of management culture, achieving truly diverse and inclusive organizations is an ongoing struggle.
 This week, Management INK presents a 5-part series targeting specific diversity-related questions in order to foster discussion and research on best practices. … Continue reading The Diversity Challenge: Part 1 of 5